MrYakobo/Chef-Interpreter/README.md

 ###### Hint: After the Acme::Chef is installed, you should be able to use `chef recipe.chef` from the command line.

 - Clone this repo, run `npm install` and `bower install`.
 - Run `node server.js` to start the service!
-It's available at localhost.
+It's available at the localhost/your public ip.